OpenNTI/nti.contenttypes.courses/docs/course-layout.rst

 	  that, if set, will override the default display name for these items the first time the forum is created; after that, you must use the API or GUI to change them.
+SharingScopesDisplayInfo
+	A dictionary, valid at any level, containing optional information about how the auto-created sharing scopes should be displayed.

+	It contains dictionaries named for each sharing scope (e.g., "Public" and "ForCredit", see
+	:py:mod:`nti.contenttypes.courses.interfaces`).
+The ``alias`` and
+	``realname`` are strings, which, if present and non-empty, exactly specify those values (replacing completely the automatic generation).
+Likewise, ``avatarURL`` is a URL or path giving an image to display.

 ``assignment_policies.json`` (optional)